-- On average, incentive compensation including annual and long-term incentives - comprises approximately 81 percent of a CEO's and 78 percent of a CFO's total compensation package. - Only 12 percent of companies in the top three quartiles utilize annual incentive plans (AIPs) where payout is determined on a purely discretionary basis, while approximately 29 percent of companies in the bottom quartile utilize totally discretionary performance metrics. - Production / production growth remains the most prevalent performance metric in AIPs and is utilized by 82 percent of companies.
-The next three most prevalent performance metrics are health, safety and environmental (60 percent); lease operating expense (57 percent); and strategic plans (48 percent). - The prevalence of LTI awards varies by company size, but time-vesting restricted stock / restricted stock units and performance-vesting awards are most common, utilized by 82 percent and 79 percent of companies, respectively. - For performance-based LTI awards, relative total shareholder return is the most common performance metric - used by 89 percent of companies.
-The most common performance period is three years, used by 91 percent of all companies.
+- On average, incentive compensation including annual and long-term incentives - comprises approximately 79 percent of a CEO's and 72 percent of a CFO's total compensation package. - Only 3 percent of companies in the top three quartiles utilize annual incentive plans (AIPs) where payout is determined on a purely discretionary basis, while approximately 33 percent of companies in the bottom quartile utilize totally discretionary performance metrics. - The types of AIP metrics utilized within the sector are varied and diverse.
+EBITDA is the most prevalent performance metric (76 percent).
+The next three most prevalent metrics are health, safety, and environmental (63 percent); cash flow (30 percent); and cost / cost ratio (15 percent). - The prevalence of LTI awards varies by company size, but time-vesting restricted stock / restricted stock units and performance-vesting awards are most common, utilized by 90 percent and 77 percent of companies, respectively. - For performance-based LTI awards, relative total shareholder return is the most common performance metric used by 78 percent of companies.
+The most common performance period is three years, used by 95 percent of all companies.